Access the GEBCO Web Map Service (WMS)

 A Web Map Service (WMS) of the General Bathymetric Chart of the Oceans' (GEBCO) latest global gridded bathymetric data set has been developed by BODC on behalf of the GEBCO community.

-A WMS provides a means of accessing geo-referenced map images over the internet.
-These can be viewed in a web browser or a geographic Information System (GIS) and incorporated in your own web applications.
+Three services are available, a global map and maps centred on the geographic North and South Poles.
+These maps can be viewed in a web browser or a geographic Information System (GIS) and incorporated in your own web applications.